avizway1/aws_3tier_architecture/Implementation_Steps.md

 SELECT * FROM transactions;
 ```

-### Update Application Configuration
+### Update Application Configuration to with DB information

-Update the `application-code/app-tier/DbConfig.js` file with your database credentials.
+Update the `**application-code/app-tier/DbConfig.js**` file with your database credentials.

 ### Install and Configure Node.js and PM2